 Administration is an insolvency procedure, the main aim of which is to rescue an insolvent business.
-Here, we explain the procedure and practical issues to be considered.
+Here, our insolvency solicitors explain the procedure and practical issues to be considered.

 Jump to: